MarcBob/SmartRecyclerViewAdapter/README.md

 ###getGenericItemViewType
 If two of your ViewHolders use the same layout, one of them has to overwrite getGenericItemViewType to return a different ItemViewType.
 Consider using an android id for this.
 But keep in mind, usually this is not needed.

-#SmartRecyclerViewAdapter
+#bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter
-Once you have created ViewHolders for all your item types, all there is left to do is to create the SmartRecyclerViewAdapter which takes an array of instances of all the ViewHolders it should use.
+Once you have created ViewHolders for all your item types, all there is left to do is to create the bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter which takes an array of instances of all the ViewHolders it should use.
 (When instantiating the viewHolders here it is fine to pass null as the itemView)

             ViewHolder[] viewHolders = {viewHolder1, viewHolder2, ...};
-            new SmartRecyclerViewAdapter(viewHolders);
+            new bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter(viewHolders);

 ###addViewHolder and addViewHolders